ncoghlan/misc/notes/python3/questions_and_answers.rst

-While converting the standard library code, we haven't encountered any situations where creating such a hybrid type seemed easier than just making the previously implicit encoding and decoding operations explicit (especially since we *really* don't want beginners to reach for such a type - it's an advanced tool for developers of boundary code, which is the kind of problem that beginners should be using pre-existing libraries to handle), but it's certainly an approach worth exploring.
+While converting the standard library code, we haven't encountered any situations where creating such a hybrid type seemed easier than just making the previously implicit encoding and decoding operations explicit (especially since we *really* don't want beginners to reach for such a type - it's at most an advanced tool for developers of boundary code, which is the kind of problem that beginners should be using pre-existing libraries to handle), but it's certainly an approach worth exploring.
 At linux.conf.au 2014 (with some nudging from Russell Keith-Magee of the Django project) I found a volunteer willing to put in some time to actually experimenting with the idea, so anyone else interested in the concept may want to take a look at Benno